-Every driver operating a motor vehicle in excess of 10,000 pounds, gross vehicle weight or gross combination weight, must carry a medical examiner's certificate of his/her physical qualification to drive a commercial motor vehicle (49 CFR 391.51).
-The physical qualifications to drive a commercial motor vehicle can be found in 49 CFR 391.43.
+Every driver operating a motor vehicle more than 10,000 pounds, gross vehicle weight or gross combination weight, must carry a medical examiner's certificate of his/her physical qualification to drive a commercial motor vehicle.
+49 CFR § 391.51.
+The physical qualifications to drive a commercial motor vehicle can be found in 49 CFR § 391.43.